Meningococcal B Vaccine

 Interactions with Other Treatments

-The interaction of the Meningococcal B vaccine with other vaccines or medications is relatively minimal, but all current medications should be disclosed to the healthcare provider.
+The interaction of the Meningococcal B vaccine with other vaccines or medications is relatively minimal, but it is important to inform your healthcare provider of all medications being used.

 Main Interactions:

-• Other vaccines: generally can be administered simultaneously, but under medical guidance
+• Other vaccines: Usually can be administered simultaneously, but under medical guidance

 Effectiveness and Evidence